• New Zealand

 • By:CANAM Group

-A masters degree from a decent university in New Zealand can cost students around 45000$.
-In case international students can land a part-time job for themselves, then they will be able to earn around NZ$290 per week.
-Therefore, by doing a part-time job, a student looking to study abroad can easily look after their living costs.
+Students can work part-time while studying in New Zealand if the university allows them to work.
+For example, a master's degree from a decent university in New Zealand can cost approximately NZD $42,000–$45,000.
+If international students can land a part-time job themselves, they will be able to earn approximately NZ$280–290 per week.
+Therefore, working part time can help students manage their living expenses.

-While working in New Zealand for students who want to study overseas is quite lucrative, there are a few conditions set by the government which needs to be fulfilled before you can be employed in the workforce.
+Working in New Zealand for students who want to study overseas is quite lucrative, and there are several perks of studying in New Zealand.
+However, there are a few conditions set by the government that needs to be fulfilled before once can be employed in the workforce.

 Rules regarding part-time employment

-• Students from overseas who are on a student visa are allowed to work for a maximum of 20 hours a week during their classes and full time on scheduled holidays.
+International students who are on a New Zealand student visa are allowed to work for a maximum of 20 hours a week during their classes and full-time on scheduled holidays.
+International students can only work as employees under an employment agreement and cannot work as independent contractors.
+Students who are studying for research master's programs can be employed full-time while studying in New Zealand.

 Working during scheduled holidays